p1nho/XilinxVirtualCable/dpc/README.md

 ```
 <length>                ULEB128 indicating length of <configuration strings> in bytes
 <configuration strings> Comma separated list of strings
+<status>                Byte return code where a non-zero value indicates an error
 ```

 ### MESSAGE: "error:"